 Manage your yard.

 Fleas and larvae tend to avoid light so keep your grass short and rake up leaves.
-Spray patios and yard areas where your dog relaxes and plays with Dr Ben’s Natural Cedar Oil.
+Spray patios and yard areas where your dog relaxes and plays with Cedarcide Natural Cedar Oil.
 In addition to spraying cedar oil, diatomaceous earth (DE) can be safely used on your grass, just be sure to apply it evenly and not smother your lawn.
 DE can also be dusted at the entrances to squirrel and gopher holes.
 These critters often carry fleas.
-Although you can buy diatomaceous earth at your gardening store it will probably not be food grade, and therefore will contain various impurities.
-To be prudent always use food grade DE in areas where you pets will be — you’ll feel better knowing they’re stepping, rolling, and napping on a safer substance.
+Although you can buy DE at your gardening store it will probably not be food-grade, and therefore will contain various impurities.
+To be prudent always use food-grade DE in areas where you pets will be — you’ll feel better knowing they’re stepping, rolling, and napping on a safer substance.

 Also available at your gardening store are beneficial nematodes, tiny flea predators, which can be applied with a hose sprayer or watering can.
-Looks for the species that dine on fleas.
+Look for the species that dine on fleas.
 Some nematodes have a different diet.
-Be careful to not release nematodes in the same ares that you are spraying cedar oil or dusting with DE — you’ll kill those little guys too!
+Be careful to not release nematodes in the same areas that you are spraying cedar oil or dusting with DE — you’ll kill those little guys too!